REST: Receding Horizon Explorative Steiner Tree for Zero-Shot Object-Goal Navigation

 \paragraph{Evaluation metrics} We report Success Rate (SR) and Success weighted by Path Length (SPL) to evaluate ObjectNav performance.
 SR measures the proportion of episodes successfully completed within a strict budget of 500 action steps.
 SPL further assesses navigation efficiency by weighting successful episodes against the optimal path length.

 \paragraph{Implementation details} For off-the-shelf foundation models, we use a 2B-parameter, 8-bit quantized variant of the instruction-tuned Qwen3-VL~\cite{baiQwen3VLTechnicalReport2025} as the SVLM for both semantic perception (\cref{subsubsection:semantic-mapping}) and LLM-based summarization and reasoning (\cref{sec:policy}).
+We also use \cite{Baccianella_JSON_Repair_2025} to mitigate JSON quality from the SVLM.
 We use YOLO-World~\cite{chengYOLOWorldRealTimeOpenVocabulary2024} for open-vocabulary object detection and EdgeTAM~\cite{zhouedgetamondevicetrack2025} for instance segmentation with box prompts.
 All experiments are executed on a desktop computer with an NVIDIA GeForce RTX 4080 GPU, an Intel Core i7-14700K CPU, and 32\,GB RAM.
 We set the UFOMap voxel size to \(5\,\mathrm{cm}\), the information-gain threshold to \(\tau_{IG} = 10\), and the Poisson-disc radius for informative viewpoint spacing to \(r = 1.25\,\mathrm{m}\).
 We run DBSCAN at \(1\,\mathrm{Hz}\) and use an IoU threshold of \(\tau_{IoU} = 0.5\) to track entities across snapshots.
 For cross-label entity merging, we use an IoS threshold of \(\tau_{IoS} = 0.3\) and a cosine similarity threshold of \(\tau_{sim} = 0.8\).